Chapter 10

 “So no doubt all this fixed global warming as well?”
 I inquired sarcastically, when Wilbur’s explanation ended.

-“Oh no. The climate is still warming - if barely.
+“Oh no. The climate is still warming—if barely.
 And that’s despite a negative global carbon footprint.”

 I struggled with this.
 “You mean carbon isn’t to blame?”

-“It certainly contributes, and its absence will eventually have a benefit, once the system’s lag-time of a few decades passes.
+“It certainly contributes, and its reduced output will eventually have a benefit, once the system’s lag-time of a few decades passes.
 But the predictions of your time were based on overestimates of climate sensitivity and feedbacks, and underestimates of natural cycles.
 Fortunately, the worst fears have not come to pass and the world, for the most part, has found ways to adapt.”

 I still couldn’t accept it.
 “You mean, the consensus was wrong!?”